AkshatAdsule/resume/resume.typ

   summary: "Leading development of a new platform for managing wild horse populations",
   details: [
   - Worked with a team of fellow interns to build & release a full-stack mobile application to gather crowdsourced data for an ongoing project to identify and tag horses in the wild with machine learning
-  - Designed and deployed backend systems for image processing, user management, and app functionality using standard technologies and platforms such as node.js, postgres, Microsoft Azure, Google Firebase, PostgresSQL, Docker, and Kubernetes.
+  - Designed and deployed backend systems for image processing, user management, and app functionality using standard technologies and platforms such as Node.js, Microsoft Azure, Google Firebase, PostgresSQL, Docker, and Kubernetes.
   - Implemented machining learning models in to the backend to ensure image validity and quality whilst removing unwanted and dangerous content
   - Worked on a custom cross-platform mobile application for AWHC members to contribute  \& maintain a connection with the organization
   ]